peterms2021/jarvis-ai/README.md

 # Vision
 **A-Jarvis (AJ)** is an AI copilot for designing, deploying, and optimizing enterprise software architecture.
 The current practice of enterprise architecture design follows a fragmented process.
 An enterprise software architect, leveraging their years of expertise,  uses a business requirement to produce a solution architecture to deliver the desired business outcomes.
 This technical design is generally at the systems concept level, as defined by [Simon Brown](https://simonbrown.je/) in his **C4 Model** architecture.
 Software developers, who follow a more formal SDLC process that includes CI/CD, take this design and develop the represented solution shared by the architect.
 In the C4 model, the developers implement custom logic that connects multiple container apps composed of various components.
 Each component consists of code written by the developer.
 Hence the [C4](https://c4model.com/)= **Concepts, Container, Component, Code**.
 The vision of this project is to create a copilot that helps enterprise software developers and architects seamlessly work across all layers of the C4 model using natural language in a single workspace.

+The Structurizr DSL focuses on the the first three levels of diagraming, namely, **Concepts, Container** and **Component**.
+It assumes that **Code** is handled by other tools, such as UML.
+Today, code Copilots help developers write significant amounts of code.
+This is possible as the language formalism that drives much code generation is mature and has significant repositories on which to train LLMs.
+This is not true for other levels. **AJ** will create reference designs and associated description to tune or prompt LLM to generate Struturizr diagrams.
+Additional LLM chaining will be leveraged to generate **code**.

 # Motivation